-Both the Critical Path Network and PERT Network are used as planning, scheduling, and controlling techniques.
+Both the Critical Path Method (CPM) and PERT Network are used as planning, scheduling, and controlling techniques.
 In many ways, they are similar.
-For example, both techniques were developed independently at about the same time - 1957.
-The Critical Path Network/Method came out of Du Pont, while the PERT Network was a result of a project at the U.S. Navy.
-But, that's history, let's dig straight into the similarities of the Critical Path Network and the PERT Network.
-Let's also find out what the differences are between the Critical Path Network and the PERT Network.
+For example, both techniques were developed independently at about the same time - in 1957.
+The Critical Path Network or Method came out of Du Pont, while the PERT Network was a result of a project at the U.S. Navy.
+But that’s history, let’s dig straight into the similarities and differences between PERT and CPM networks. [caption id=“attachment_133050” align=“aligncenter” width=“600”] For accurate project scheduling, the critical path must be known[/caption]

 The steps to create both networks are similar.
 The steps are:

-1. Create an activity list: These are the list of activities within the project that need to completed so that the project can be closed.
+1. Create an activity list: They are the list of activities within the project that need to be completed so that the project can be closed.
 The image below illustrates an activity list.

 2. Create a Precedence Diagram: This is a project network diagram that illustrates the activity flow in the project.
 The dependencies between each activity are clearly identified.
 The image below illustrates a Precedence diagram.